About Tools FAQ Blog Contact

 To protect web surfers, Google is continually working to identify and blacklist dangerous pages.
 Many popular applications (Google Search, Google Chrome, Firefox, Safari, etc.) use Google's malware database to warn their users to keep away from potentially harmful sites.

-Majority of blacklistes sites are compromised legitimate websites where hackers placed malicious content.
-Their owners are having hard time both cleaning up their sites and removing malware warnings that badly affect their sites' traffic and reputation.
+The majority of blacklistes sites are in reality legitimate websites into which hackers have inserted malicious content.
+Often, the site owners are having difficulty, both in cleaning up their sites, as well as in removing malware warnings that seriously impact their sites' traffic and reputation.

-This guide will provide you with practical information about how to remove your site from Google's malware database and how to avoid common mistakes that can leave cleaned up sites blacklisted for a long time.
+This guide will provide you with practical information about how to remove your site from Google's malware database, as well as how to avoid common mistakes that can cause cleaned up sites to remain blacklisted for a long time.

 You can use this form to check if your site is currently listed as suspicious